Smith College Botanic Garden

 JUD 230/ ENG 230 American Jewish Literature (4 Credits)

 Offered as JUD 230 and ENG 230.
 Explores the significant contributions and challenges of Jewish writers and critics to American literature, broadly defined.
-Topics include the American dream and its discontents; immigrant fiction; literary multilingualism; ethnic satire and humor; crises of the left involving 60s radicalism and Black-Jewish relations; after-effects of the Holocaust.
+Discussions include the American dream and its discontents; immigrant fiction; Yiddish in America; ethnic satire and humor; crises of the left involving 60s radicalism and Black-Jewish relations; after-effects of the Holocaust; and the novel as alternate history.
 Must Jewish writing remain on the margins, too ethnic for the mainstream yet insufficient for contemporary gatekeepers of diversity?
 No prerequisites. {H}{L}

 Fall, Spring, Variable